aws-samples/amazon-transcribe-live-meeting-assistant/README.md

 ## Start using LMA!

-Let's try it with a Zoom call.
+### Use the Chrome browser extension to stream a Zoom call

 1. Open the LMA extension and login with your LMA credentials.